speederking07/SocialScore/README.md

 # Social Score
 A project designed for reporting good and bad behavior of people.
 The final project of my database course.
-SQL script was provided by my partner.
-## Features

 - 3 levels of access
 - reporting behavior
 - confirming allegations